TheRealPear/TheRealPear/README.md

 <h1 align="center">🍐 TheRealPear</h1>
-<p>I'm Pear, a computer enthusiast and a beginner in some programming languages (something I would like to improve on in the future).
-As I get into college, I am hoping to major in the computer science field, mainly cybersecurity and programming.<p>
+<p>I'm Pear, a computer enthusiast and a beginner in some programming languages (something I would like to improve on when I get the time).
+I am majoring in applied computer science with a concentration in cybersecurity.<p>
 <p>I have been a map developer for <a href="https://github.com/Warzone">Warzone</a> since May 2022 and for <a href="https://github.com/OvercastCommunity">Overcast Community</a> since February 2023.
 Since then, I have reviewed and worked on hundreds of Minecraft maps from these servers.<p>

 <h2 align="center">Expertise</h2>